kunlunW/3DModel/README.md

 ## Attributions (including self-attributions)

-1. I used the example code to create a helicopter and helipad
+1. I leanred and used the example code to create one of the helicopters and all the helipads.

 2. Texture I used:
     a) https://www.pinterest.com/pin/483222234998859687/